Giovinezza (graduation song)

-Il commiato (The farewell), known by its refrain as Giovinezza (youth) is an Italian song that is part of the repertoire of goliardic hymns of Italian universities, in vogue in the early twentieth century, the extemporaneous work of Nino Oxilia, who composed its verses out of the blue on a convivial occasion in 1909.
+"Il commiato" ('The farewell'), known by its refrain as "Giovinezza" ('Youth') is an Italian song that is part of the repertoire of goliardic hymns of Italian universities.
+In vogue in the early twentieth century, the extemporaneous work of Nino Oxilia, who composed its verses out of the blue on a convivial occasion in 1909.
 Oxilia's text was set to music by Giuseppe Blanc.

-Originally widespread among students at the University of Turin, the goliardic song celebrated the end of studies and the impending assumption of adult responsibilities, resulting in the fading of the sweetness of youth (in Italian: Giovinezza).
+Originally widespread among students at the University of Turin, the goliardic song celebrated the end of studies and the impending assumption of adult responsibilities, resulting in the fading of the sweetness of youth.

 Originating as a nostalgic student song centered on the theme of the melancholy epilogue of carefree university life, it suffered an unforeseen fate over time, as it was adopted in various contexts that overwhelmed its original goliardic imprint.
-First adapted in a military context, then in a political and social one, it eventually ended up becoming the fascist Giovinezza, the anthem of the National Fascist Party.
+First adapted in a military context, then in a political and social one, it eventually ended up becoming the fascist "Giovinezza", the anthem of the National Fascist Party.

 Authors

 The author of the text was 19-year-old student Nino Oxilia, a future crepuscular poet, who, along with the writing of the hymn, was known for his celebrated goliardic past: he was, in fact, a prominent member of the A.T.U.
-(Associazione Torinese Universitaria, later merged into the Corda Fratres) and was, in addition, a fellow member of the Gaja Brigade, in which he attained the title of "cardinal."
+(Associazione Torinese Universitaria, later merged into the Corda Fratres) and was, in addition, a fellow member of the Gaja Brigade, in which he attained the title of "cardinal".

-A protagonist of the student Belle Époque, Oxilia would meet a young death on 18 November, 1917, on the Monte Grappa line during World War I, struck by shrapnel on Mount Tomba, in Veneto, Italy.
+A protagonist of the student Belle Époque, Oxilia would meet a young death during World War I on 18 November 1917, on the Monte Grappa line in Veneto, struck by shrapnel on Mount Tomba.

-Oxilia's lyrics were set to music by his friend Giuseppe Blanc, a versatile musician and multi-instrumentalist who was a student at the musical school "Giuseppe Verdi" (later Conservatorio Giuseppe Verdi).
+Oxilia's lyrics were set to music by his friend Giuseppe Blanc, a versatile musician and multi-instrumentalist who was a student at the Giuseppe Verdi Music School (later Giuseppe Verdi Conservatory).
 Blanc, at the time, was an undergraduate student in law, having given up fully pursuing his musical inclinations to comply with the wishes of his parents, who wanted him to start studying law.